averykhoo/tokenizer/README.md

 ##  To-Do
 -   refactor code into multiple files?
 -   parallelize file processing to make processing faster, sharing a single trie

--   find a way to convert trie to DFA by computing suffix/failure links, while still allowing in-place updates to the trie
+-   find a way to convert trie to DFA by computing suffix/failure links
+    -   while still allowing in-place updates to the trie
+    -   checked the literature, doesn't seem possible to implement in a simple way
+    -   requires inverted failure link map

 -   check why flashtext algo is faster
     -   because it does't handle unicode? (unlikely)
     -   because the simpler algo has fewer branches? (likely)
         -   with bugs (if input ends with space)
         -   loads everything into memory to work with, assumes no IO bound
         -   has an illegal word "_keyword_" to simplify the algo
+    -   doesn't support find all overlapping
+    -
     -   because it favors average case (short matches) and ignores the psychopathic worst case? (true but not too bad)

 -   fix case insensitive replacement
 -   maybe mimic flashtext for average case
     -   welp lesson learned here, better big O may not mean better overall performance